harry-uglow/Curriculum-Reinforcement-Learning/README.md

+Main development repository for MEng in Computing (Artificial Intelligence) final project titled "CuRL: Curriculum Reinforcement Learning for Goal-Oriented Robot Control" (originally "Deep Reinforcement Learning in Simulation with Real-world Fine Tuning").
+Project aims to develop a pipeline for learning robotic control tasks by first training in simulation before transferring to a real robot.

 # Deep-RL-Sim2Real

 This project uses PPO as its main RL algorithm. [ikostrikov's implementation](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) was used as a starting point for this repository. ikostrikov_license.txt contains the license for this implementation.
 The project was forked at commit ddb89a5cc4df36396d17a73d4b6631fa3caca3b4 - any changes since then are my own.